 Pat is a teacher of history and likes to keep us right in that area.
 At Fortrose Academy, Pat is responsible for Cricket development, giving up a lot of his free time, and has brought some good youngsters to the club.
 He is the clubs Child Protection Officer.

 First XI.
 Back for another season, Nick is a Fortrose lad and one of Pat Cronins academy youngsters.
 Home from school for the summer he has settled in very quickly with bat and ball contributions.
 Credit to his school.
 He’s looking bigger and stronger this season.

 First XI.
 Great to see Stevie back for 2019.
 Says he’s slowing down between the wickets but we’ll believe it when we see it – he’s a veritable Whippet!

-First XI.
 Another Fortrose success story.
-Now a regular player for the firsts, he has the ability to stay at the crease.
 Now at University but home for the Summer he’s bigger and stronger.
 Exceptional in the field.
 Good to see you back Gregor.